GoogleCloudPlatform/pubsub/load-test-framework/README.md

     from the command line.
 In a single invocation, the framework allows you to use Kafka or Cloud Pub/Sub as the message service, and to publish or consume messages from this service.
-The following command runs a load test for Cloud Pub/Sub using driver.jar.
+The following command runs a load test for Cloud Pub/Sub using the provided script run.py.
 Make sure to fill in the required field in the script before execution.
 For example, you must replace '[YOUR TOPIC HERE]' with an existing topic.